 Passengers heading to a non-Schengen zone have to go through a passport check, and it’s best to have your boarding pass in hand as well, as they might ask for it.

 It’s good to keep in mind, that the check-in desks close half an hour before the plane’s scheduled departure, after this we will be forced to reschedule our trip.

 Once we get rid of our luggage, the real airport “fun” can begin, the safety check.
 It’s the same process at Terminal 2A and 2B, which is used to guarantee a safe flight, so no matter what inconveniences we may go through, there is nothing more inconvenient than falling to our atoms at 12 km height.

-Especially during peak times can the queues be large at the safety check, so it can’t hurt to check online where does most of the flights depart from around the time of our one, and go ahead with the safety check at the terminal with the expectedly less travellers.
-Since the route between the two terminals is fairly short it only requires minimal effort from our tired feet, and the walk is worth it as not only will we save time but also many nerve cells.
+Since the route between the two terminals is fairly short, it only requires minimal effort from our tired feet, and the walk is worth it as not only will we save time but also many nerve cells.

 Tip: If the airport is filled with passengers, and we really don’t want to wait, for 1600HUF we can buy a priority coupon, with which we can get through the safety procedures in the fast track line.

 After the check, we reach the transit zone officially leaving Hungary.
 But before actually rising above the clouds, we can already feel ourselves in the sky at the passenger hall (pleasure terminal), SkyCourt which opened at the Liszt Ferenc International Airport in 2011.